A brief overview on the eFiling process for cases within the Housing Court Department.

 News and Updates regarding eFiling

-For more questions regarding changes to the Housing Court operations due to COVID-19, please refer to our Frequently Asked Questions page.
+For more questions regarding changes to the Housing Court operations due to COVID-19 and the expiration of the eviction moratorium under Chapter 65 of the Acts of 2020, please refer to our Frequently Asked Questions.
+For further information, please contact the Clerk's Office of the appropriate division.

 Who can eFile with the Housing Court?